First Alert Weather Alert: Incoming storm brings rain, wind, and snow - KESQ

 RAIN

-Widespread rain moved into the desert overnight into this morning, and intensity will increase into midday.
-Showers will continue through the night and into early Wednesday.
-Accumulations of less than 0.5" is expected for most of the valley, though higher amounts are likely closer to the mountains and pass.
-Much lighter amounts for east valley communities.
+Palm Springs set a new daily rainfall record for March 21st, surpassing the 1992 record of 0.21".
+The official total for the date will be updated and released on Wednesday.
+Scattered showers will continue to move inland overnight and into early Wednesday morning.

-A Flood Watch will take effect this morning for all areas shaded in green on the map.
+A Flood Watch is in effect for all areas shaded in green on the map.
 This includes the Inland Empire, San Gorgonio Pass, and Northern Coachella Valley near Desert Hot Springs.
-Runoff continuing into Wednesday will create an active flow through the Whitewater River, likely leading to road closures.
+Runoff continuing into Wednesday will create an active flow through the Whitewater River, leading to road closures.
 Prepare to take an alternate route if you encounter a flooded roadway.

 SNOW